-Let’s be honest; you don’t ever hear the kids screaming, “Muuum not another seaside holiday, please!”
+Let’s be honest; you don’t ever hear the kids screaming, “Muuum not another beach holiday, please!”

 But what if patting a dinosaur, learning to crack a stockwhip, or sitting in the cockpit of a 747 aircraft was on their radar?

-Hide the boogie boards, queue the playlist and stock up on snacks for a family road trip set to trump any Kelly Slater surf break.
+Hide the boogie boards, queue the playlist and stock up on snacks for a family road trip set to trump any beachside surf break.

 The perfect introduction for little minds as to what lies west is to keep them occupied with fun, interesting and quirky tales of Outback’s Stars, Parks and bush Legends.
 That’s why families flock to Charleville’s Cosmos Centre and stargazing observatory to watch their jaws drop at the first sight of galaxies and Saturn’s orbiting rings through the lens.
 And guess what?
-There’s not a single wave or beach in sight (Oh, perhaps a mirage or two).
+There’s not a single wave or beach in sight.

 Everyone’s allowed to get their hands dirty at Quilpie fossicking for real opals.
 Once cleaned up, don’t bypass the space-like looking solar farm in Windorah.
 Then show the kids what it’s like to live without power for a night under the coolibah trees and red river gums camping in Welford National Park.